puppetlabs/puppetserver-helm-chart/README.md

 * Creates four deployments: Puppet Server, PuppetDB, PosgreSQL, and Puppetboard.
 * Creates three services that expose: Puppet Server, PuppetDB, and PostgreSQL.
 * Creates a cronjob per configured code repo - up to two.
-* Creates Secrets to hold credentials for PuppetDB, PosgreSQL, and r10k.
+* Creates secrets to hold credentials for PuppetDB, PosgreSQL, and r10k.

 ## Installing the Chart